neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 `npm install --save gatsby-plugin-portal`

 and configured in `gatsby-config.js` according to the documentation.
-The docs also provide the JSX for the Portal component.
+The docs also provide the JSX for a reusable Portal component, which is used in this site too.

 In the end, the DOM looks like: